Chart Color Schemes

 Singleton has a typical household mix, with a fairly typical median household size

 Family households constitute 72.2% of all households, including 32.9% couples with children, 26.0% couples without children, and 12.3% single parent families.
-Non-family households account for the remaining 27.8%, with lone person households at 25.3% and group households comprising 2.5%.
-The median household size is 2.6 people, which aligns with the Rest of NSW average.
+Non-family households comprise the remaining 27.8%, with lone person households at 25.3% and group households making up 2.5%.
+The median household size is 2.6 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households